PGA Tour, DP World Tour and LIV Golf agree to stunning merger

 Phil Mickelson, who became a de-facto spokesperson for the LIV Tour, tweeted: "Awesome news".

-PGA TOUR Commissioner Jay Monahan, who had previously ruled out an agreement with LIV, said: "After two years of disruption and distraction, this is a historic day for the game we all know and love.
+PGA Tour commissioner Monahan, who had previously ruled out an agreement with LIV, said: "After two years of disruption and distraction, this is a historic day for the game we all know and love.

 "This transformational partnership recognises the immeasurable strength of the PGA Tour's history, legacy and pro-competitive model and combines with it the DP World Tour and LIV - including the team golf concept - to create an organisation that will benefit golf's players, commercial and charitable partners and fans."